-Location Median rent demanded (Jan 2020) Euro/sq.m./yr (srouce Dynamis)
+Location Median letting asking prices (Jan 2021) Euro/sq.m./yr (source Dynamis)

-Amsterdam 125 - 500
+Amsterdam 125 - 450

-Rotterdam 120 - 270
+Rotterdam 100 - 250

 The Hague 90 - 250

 Utrecht 90 - 280

 Eindhoven 100 - 235

 Town planning

 The Netherlands has applied strict regulations with respect to the development of offices, retail, industrial and residential schemes since 1950.
 The municipal system of zoning plans determines in detail what can and cannot be built.
 In general, developers are only granted building permits if their plans fit in with the zoning plans or if an exemption has been granted.
 The zoning plans also apply to all redevelopment projects.
 It is therefore not easy to change the use of the building without the cooperation of the local authorities.
 Municipal approval is mandatory with respect to zoning plan changes.
 Procedures for obtaining permits are scheduled according to strict timetables.
 It can take several years to obtain approval for complex building plans in which public authorities have a dominant role.